Active Events News

 They received guidance on conducting postural management assessments adaptable to children with both typical and atypical developmental needs, with particular emphasis on supporting children with Cerebral Palsy.
 The sessions emphasised the importance of close collaboration between physiotherapists and our staff creating adaptive seating with raw materials.

-This training has not only equipped our team with specialized skills, but also strengthened our capacity to offer personalized support to children with disabilities through sustainable solutions.
+This training has not only equipped our team with specialised skills, but also strengthened our capacity to offer personalised support to children with disabilities through sustainable solutions.
 By implementing APT, we can now produce affordable, custom-fitted devices that meet each child’s physical requirements, providing comfort, stability, and greater independence —giving each child the opportunity to thrive.

 Walkabout Turns 15!